-- Zscaler for Users leverages our comprehensive cloud platform to provide users secure, fast and reliable access to the internet, including SaaS applications, via Zscaler Internet AccessTM, or ZIATM, and provides Zero Trust Network Access to internally hosted or managed applications via Zscaler Private AccessTM, or ZPATM, in each case, regardless of device, location or network and also regardless of whether the users are internal or external.
+- Zscaler for Users leverages our comprehensive cloud platform to provide users secure, fast and reliable access to the internet including SaaS applications, via Zscaler Internet Access, or ZIA, and provides Zero Trust Network Access to internally hosted or managed applications via Zscaler Private Access, or ZPA, in each case, regardless of device, location or network and also regardless of whether the users are internal or external.
 Our unique ZPA technology not only provides secure access to applications, but also secures the applications themselves.
-We do this all while optimizing end-to-end user experience with Zscaler Digital ExperienceTM, or ZDXTM, which allows an organization to identify and isolate issues negatively impacting its users.
-In addition to enabling secure access to the internet and internal applications, our Zscaler Data ProtectionTM solution secures customers' proprietary data that is traversing the public internet (data-in-motion) and data that is stored in the public cloud applications (data-at-rest). - Zscaler for Workloads leverages Zscaler's Zero Trust Exchange to secure workloads, whether in a public cloud or in private data centers, using our cloud-native zero trust access service to provide fast and secure app-to-internet (via ZIA) and app-to-app (via ZPA) connectivity across multi- and hybrid cloud environments.
-Our Posture Control solutions automatically identify and remediate cloud service, application and identity misconfigurations for assets deployed in public cloud infrastructure.
-The core elements of Zscaler for Workloads address the key security and operations challenges that must be overcome to secure deployment of public cloud platforms such as Microsoft Azure, or Azure, Amazon Web Services, or AWS, and Google Cloud Platform, or GCP.
+We do this all while optimizing end-to-end user experience with Zscaler Digital Experience, or ZDX, which allows an organization to identify and isolate issues negatively impacting its users.
+In addition to enabling secure access to the internet and internal applications, Zscaler Data ProtectionTM secures customers' proprietary data that is traversing the public internet (data-in-motion) and data that is stored in the public cloud applications (data-at-rest). - Zscaler for Workloads leverages Zscaler's Zero Trust Exchange to secure workloads, whether in a public cloud or in private data centers, using our cloud-native zero trust access service to provide fast and secure app-to-internet (via ZIA) and app-to-app (via ZPA) connectivity across multi- and hybrid cloud environments.
+Our Posture Control solutions automatically identify and remediate cloud service, application, and identity misconfigurations for assets deployed in public cloud infrastructure.
+The core elements of Zscaler for Workloads address the key security and operations challenges that must be overcome in order to secure deployment of public cloud platforms such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

-• Zscaler for IoT/OT - leverages the complete suite of Zscaler solutions to reduce the risk of cyberattacks and data loss as well as to improve user and facility safety by providing zero trust security for connected IoT and OT devices in branch offices.
+• Zscaler for IoT/OT - leverages the complete suite of Zscaler solutions to reduce the risk of cyberattacks and data loss as well as to improve user and facility safety by providing zero trust security for connected IoT and OT devices.
 We provide secure internet communications for IoT and OT devices, privileged access to IoT and OT devices (e.g. for maintenance), secure access to production applications (e.g. on a factory floor) and deception technology to provide active defense.